Pick the right path:

 How to choose an ITAD provider

-Request matched provider quotes
+Request disposal quotes

 What data destruction methods are common?